YousefAboAisha/Movies-App/README.md

 # Project description
 Movies website to search and download movies and films from its original resources.

-Using: HTML, CSS, JS, React JS, TMDB api.
+Using: HTML, CSS, JS, React JS, TMDB API.